nuclia/nucliadb/README.md

 # Features
-- Compare the vectors from different models in a super easy way.
+- Compare the vectors from different models in an easy way
-- Store text, files and vectors, labels and annotations.
+- Store text, files, vectors, labels and annotations
-- Access and modify your resources efficiently.
+- Access and modify your resources efficiently
-- Annotate your resources.
+- Annotate your resources
-- Perform text searches, given a word or set of words, return resources in our database that contain them.
+- Perform text searches and given a word or set of words, return resources in our database that contain them.
-- Perform semantic searches with vectors, that is, given a set of vectors return the closest matches in our database.
-In an NLP use case, this allows us to look for similar sentences without being constrained by exact keywords
+- Perform semantic searches with vectors.
+For example, given a set of vectors, return the closest matches in our database.
+With NLP, this allows us to look for similar sentences without being constrained by exact keywords.
 - Export your data in a format compatible with most NLP pipelines (HuggingFace datasets, pytorch, etc)
-- Store original data, extracting and understanding data on object and blob storage
+- Store original data, extracting and data pulled from the Understanding API
 - Index fields, paragraphs, and semantic sentences on index storage
-- Cloud extraction and understanding with Nuclia Understanding API™
+- Cloud data and insight extraction with the Nuclia Understanding API™
 - Cloud connection to train ML models with Nuclia Learning API™
-- Container security based with Reader, Manager, Writer Roles
+- Role based security system with upstream proxy authentication validation
 - Resources with multiple fields and metadata
 - Text/HTML/Markdown plain fields support
 - File field support with direct upload and TUS upload